MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

 Complete the following steps to install Docker Desktop:

-1. Open your browser window, and then open a new tab.

-1. Navigate to the Docker Desktop install page: `https://docs.docker.com/desktop/install/windows-install/`
+1. Open a browser window, and then navigate to the Docker Desktop install page: `https://docs.docker.com/desktop/install/windows-install/`

-    Links to instructions for Mac and Linux installs are available on this page.

 1. Select **Docker Desktop for Windows** and wait for the installer file to download.